 Ventana Research believes that “business improvement efforts should be based on best practices that research indicates deliver value quickly”.
 The analyst firm has developed what it calls the Value Index which can be used to evaluate agent management business systems and tools.
 It advocates using the index as part of a structured approach to ensure the right choices are made to provide the required results.

 In its Value Index for Agent Management, Ventana Research evaluates software against seven key categories, of which five are product experience related and two cover customer experience.
 The categories are:

 Ventana Research used its own index categories to evaluate agent management solutions from 18 vendors and I’m pleased to say that Calabrio was placed in the leader tier as an Exemplary Vendor and a Value Index Leader for Capability, Usability and Manageability.

 The Index categories are also useful to build into your own organisation’s RFI/RFP software selection process.
 The categories can be weighted to match their importance to specific needs.
 In this way, you can evaluate and score solutions and vendors objectively against common criteria to help drive a structured and documentable selection process.
 This step provides the evaluation tools necessary to move from a long list of vendors and solutions to a shortlist which can be evaluated in depth to make the final selection.

 An ordered, transparent and auditable selection can be useful to:

 The Ventana Research report provides an evaluation of vendors and a methodology, built on almost 20 years of research experience, which can be used in your own evaluation and selection processes.

-As operations reassess the tools and processes used in contact centers to manage agents, it is vital to ask the right questions to gain the right answers.
-To learn more about how your organization can utilize Ventana Research’s approach, go to Calabrio’s reprint of the Agent Management Value Index: 2022 Vendor and Product Assessment to download your own copy.
+As operations reassess the tools and processes used in contact centres to manage agents, it is vital to ask the right questions to gain the right answers.
+To learn more about how your organisation can utilize Ventana Research’s approach, go to Calabrio’s reprint of the Agent Management Value Index: 2022 Vendor and Product Assessment to download your own copy.